Skip Navigation

 Production of Alternative Materials image

-• Braille label Books: Made by attaching Braille label stickers on printed book pages so that visually impaired and non-disabled children can read books together
+• Braille-Labeled Books: Created by attaching braille label stickers to the pages of printed books so that children with visual impairments and sighted children can read together